zeynepsuucan/Bilkonect/README.md

 Make sure to follow the instructions file in the "Source Code" folder.
 Also make sure you have installed npm (npm -install) in your "React" folder.

+READ!!!: If the venv does not work on your local you can delete the "venv" folder and follow the instructions below to rebuild your virtual environment.

 HERE  ARE SOME INFO THAT COULD HELP BUILDING AND INITALIZING THE PROJECT: